Traveller (role-playing game): Traveller

-A second edition of Mongoose's Traveller was published in 2016 and updated in 2022.
-It uses a full color production style while resembling the original Traveller rules in scope.
-This edition is not licensed under the Open Game License.
-The second edition core rules include pre-career university and military academy education options.
-Skills specialization have been reorganized to reduce skill bloat.
-Some equipment descriptions have been altered and spacecraft operations and combat now have a different approach.
-Additional supplements flesh out rules further, including a revision to High Guard to handle all starship design.
+The original version was designed and published by GDW in 1977.
+The core rules originally came as a box set of three black digest-sized books, and were later compiled into a single volume rulebook.
+This edition is also sometimes called by the retronym Classic Traveller.

 Reception

 In the April–May 1978 edition of White Dwarf (Issue #6), Don Turnbull gave a strong recommendation for the new game, saying, "Altogether, what is here is very satisfactory and much of it is stimulating.
 The presentation is exemplary, the detail impressive, the treatment exacting and the inventiveness inspired."

+In Issue 29 of the British wargaming magazine Perfidious Albion, Charles Vasey commented, "The game depends a lot on the players and especially on the referee.
+You really have to think it all out and provisions must be made to prevent too large a reward.
+It is probably better fitted for a long campaign or a PBM."

 In the September 1978 edition of Dragon (Issue 18), Tony Watson complimented the game on the high production value of its components, saying, "Physically, Traveller is first class, a tradition with Game Designer's Workshop.
 The box lid and covers of the three booklets are done in a simple but highly effective combination of red and white lettering on a black background.
 The interior layout and printing is also of the best quality; the printing is an entirely professional job."
 Watson liked that experience points were not emphasized in gameplay: "It is refreshing to see that the adventures and color of the game's play is reward enough and the players are not channeling their energy into the rather silly chase of ethereal experience points.
 Too often, this chase becomes more important than actual play itself!"
 He concluded with a strong recommendation, saying, "Traveller is a unique SF game and probably the best of the role-playing variety.
 It offers a colorful but consistent future for players to adventure in."

-In the inaugural edition of Ares (March 1980), David Ritchie was enthusiastic about Traveller, giving it an above average rating of 8 out of 9 and commenting, "This game starts off where Dungeons and Dragons left off, but, if there is any justice, will end up being more popular than that venerable relic.
+In the inaugural edition of Ares (March 1980), David Ritchie was enthusiastic about Traveller, giving it an above average rating of 8 out of 9 and commenting, "This game starts off where Dungeons & Dragons left off, but, if there is any justice, will end up being more popular than that venerable relic.
 For one thing, the Traveller rules are fairly consistent (moreso than is usual for such games)."

 In the May–June 1980 edition of The Space Gamer (Issue No. 28), Forrest Johnson gave a good review, saying, "Traveller is the best game of its type, recommended for the sophisticated science fiction gamer."